Jackie Jarrell: Personal

 Graduating with a Bachelor of Science Degree in Sports Medicine at Mercyhurst, she would also complete a master's degree in Exercise Science in 2013.
 Also earning an Education Degree from Queen's University at Kingston, Jarrell is an entrepreneur.
 Building a 6400 square foot facility in Belleville, Ontario, in close proximity to her parents dairy farm, Jarrell opened Gold Performance Training in August 2015.
+Ten years later, Jarrell married on August 1, 2025.